The HOPE Foundation explained in Mission, Vision and Strategy

 More info: www.beehomeacademy.com

-As a response to the lack of art education in the south of Gaza, HOPE decided to open a Saturday Academy for children who show an extra interest in and talent for art.
+As a response to the lack of art education in the south of Gaza, HOPE decided to open an Academy for children who show an extra interest in and talent for art.

 MYUZ is a breakdancer and sports teacher who for many years has devoted his free time to working with children.
 Until now he trained with them on the beach or on the street.
 He teaches them Breakdance, strength training and free running and regularly organizes public dance-events.
 The MUYZ group has an important exemplary function for the youth and is followed closely both live and online.